ankhi-00/Hugo_Portfolio/content/authors/admin/_index.md

 ---
 # Display name
-title: Ankhi
+title: Jannatul Ferdaus Ankhi

-# Name pronunciation (optional)
-name_pronunciation: Chien Shiung Wu

 # Full name (for SEO)
-first_name: Shiung Wu
+first_name: Jannatul Ferdaus
-last_name: Chien
+last_name: Ankhi

 # Is this the primary user of the site?